-In case of a formal hearing, a hearing officer, who is not employed in the attendance center in which the student is enrolled, shall be appointed by the school and shall conduct a hearing within a reasonable time but no later than 15 days after the informal conference, unless an extension of time is agreed upon by the parents and school officials.
-The hearing officer shall notify the parents and school officials of the time and place of the hearing.
-Each party shall have the right to present evidence and to call witnesses, the right to cross-examine witnesses, and the right to counsel.
-A record of the hearing shall be made by tape recording or by a court reporter.
-The decision of the hearing officer shall be rendered no later than 10 school days after the conclusion of the hearing and shall be transmitted to the parents and the school district.
-The hearing officer's decision shall be based solely on the evidence presented at the hearing and shall order (a) retention of the challenged contents of the student record, or (b) removal of the challenged contents of the student record, or (c) change, clarification or addition to the challenged contents of the student record.
+In case of a formal hearing, a hearing officer, who is not employed in the attendance center in which the student is enrolled, shall be appointed by the school and shall conduct a hearing within a reasonable time but no later than 15 days after the informal conference, unless an extension of time is agreed upon by the parents and school officials hearing and shall order (a) retention of the challenged contents of the student record; or (b) removal of the challenged contents of the student record, or (c) change, clarification or addition to the challenged contents of the student record.
 The parties shall have the right to appeal the decision of the hearing officer to the Regional Superintendent of Schools.